 When it's time to serve the chicken, follow the recipe instructions starting with browning the chicken breasts with the onions.

 This recipe can also be prepared almost completely, up to adding the cheese.
 Once prepped chicken onion soup is cooled off, store it in the refrigerator for up to 3 days.

 To serve, heat the chicken in a loosely covered skillet over low heat on top of the stove.
 Once the chicken is heated through, add the cheese and pop the skillet under the broiler to melt the cheese.

 Store leftover onion soup chicken in the refrigerator for 3 days.

-Add sliced mushrooms while the chicken and onions are simmering.
+French Onion Chicken & Mushrooms.
+Add 8 ounces of sliced mushrooms while the chicken and onions are simmering.